sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase0-prep_work.md

 2. Follow this [guide](http://www.mindsensors.com/blog/how-to/tutorial-soldering-xt60-connectors) on creating an XT60 connector cable.
 3. Slide the protective casing through the red and black wires, then attach to XT60 connector (optional).
-4. Strip and tin your completed XT60 connector cable.
+4. Strip and tin all wires of the completed XT60 connector cable (if not already done).

 ## Checkoff
 - Do a [connectivity check]() on the XT60 connector cable; verify there is no short between the red and black wire.